theyosh/TerrariumPI/README.md

 9. [About](#about)

 ## Features

 - Controlling electronic devices like lights, sprayers, heating, cooling, water pump equipment etc
 - Support for dimming electronic devices
   - Manual dimming through web interface
   - Predefined on and off dimming durations
   - Predefined on and off dimming percentages
   - Predefined dimming steps for environment system (heater and cooler)
-- Support for timmers in power switches and environment [#72](https://github.com/theyosh/TerrariumPI/issues/72)
+- Support for timers in power switches and environment [#72](https://github.com/theyosh/TerrariumPI/issues/72)
   - Predefined start and stop times based on timer or weather
   - Predefined on and off durations in minutes
 - Support for Energenie USB, LAN and RF power switches [EG-PM(s)2](http://energenie.com/item.aspx?id=7556)